 - A dog whose body isn’t matted but its ears are pelted.

 - A dog whose tail is badly matted

 - A dog whose armpits are badly matted

-PRE-CLIPPING A SEVERLY MATTED DOG
+PRE-CLIPPING A SEVERELY MATTED DOG

-If you get a dog in who is severely matted to the skin it will be appropriate to clip the dog short prior to the bath.
+If you get a dog in that is severely matted to the skin it will be appropriate to clip the dog short prior to the bath.
 You may want to designate one #10 and one #7 blade for pre-clipping dogs prior to the bath.
 This will save wear and tear on your other blades if you only use them on clean dogs.
 You will want to discuss the groom with the owner when the dog is dropped off.
 Communicate to the owner how short the dog’s hair will be.
 You must get the clipper blade under matted areas, it will not go through them.
 If the salon you’re working for has a matted pet release be sure to have the dog’s owner sign it.
 Make sure the dog’s owners are aware there could be skin problems under the matted areas that can’t be known or seen.
 The dog may be itchy after the hair is removed and if it scratches it could scratch its skin as there will be no hair there to protect it.

-WIN PET OWNERS OF DOGS IN POOR CONDITION
+DEALING WITH PET OWNERS OF DOGS IN POOR CONDITION

 This can be a difficult situation for dog groomers.
 It is frustrating to care for severely matted dogs and can be easy to become upset with the pet owners.
-It is important to educate these owners, while being kind and respectful, so maybe they will take better care of their dog in the future.
+It is important to educate these owners while being kind and respectful, so maybe they will take better care of their dog in the future.
 Explain the benefits of getting their dog on a regular grooming schedule.
 If you are mean or overly critical, the condition of the dog could actually worsen as perhaps they won’t even bother taking it to be groomed again.